20/06/2025

 What had a profound effect on my own learning and development, was the decision of the Dutch Ministry of Education to introduce coding into the school curriculum in 1977, before computers were widely available.
 My father, who was in the parents committee, encourage the acquisition of computers when they became available.
 Moreover, he bought an IBM PC for private use, so I am one of the few of my generation who never used a typewriter.
 I can only encourage, therefore, to start preparing school age children by forward thinking interventions in the education system, with parental support.

-Necessary change will only occur when somebody on the work floor start to do something new that support the vision of the organization, and helps it adapt to a changing environment.
+Necessary change will only occur when somebody on the work floor starts to do something new that support the vision of the organization, and helps it adapt to a changing environment.
 My advice to anyone facing similar challenges is to never give up.
 With determination and a commitment to your values, you can overcome any hurdle and make a lasting impact.

 Summary Table of Career Achievements